Water Treatment & Testing

 Iron is one of the most common contaminants in well water.
-Iron is not a health concern at levels encountered in normal drinking water, however higher concentrations of iron can cause issues such as a metallic taste and orange or rust colored staining of sinks, toilets, bathtubs and clothes.
+Not a health concern at levels encountered in normal drinking water.
+However higher concentrations of iron can cause issues such as a metallic taste and orange or rust colored staining of sinks, toilets, bathtubs and clothes.

 When the pH level in water drops it is considered acid water.
 Water with a low pH level (or potential for Hydrogen level) can cause damage to sinks, faucets, hot water tanks, drainage and supply lines.
 These problems can cause extensive repair costs of replacement.
 Pitting on plumbing fixtures can be a sign of a low pH level.

 Sulfur is a colorless gas which can cause damage to plumbing and gives off an offensive odor normally compared to rotten eggs.
 In low levels sulfur is not a health risk.
 However due to the poor smell and taste of water containing higher levels of sulfur it can make the water unusable.